soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "tooltipText" : "Any text will be accepted as an application ID" }) %>
 ```
-soa.cm.urlTextBoxFormRow
+soa.cm.urlTextBoxFormRow<br/>
-•   `urlTextBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a tooltip.
+* `urlTextBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a tooltip.
 It is enclosed in a paragraph.
 The field is required to be a URL.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.urlTextBoxFormRow({
 "name" : "ApplicationVersionWebsiteAddress",